Rights of Employees

 It is disability discrimination in violation of your employment law rights if your company fires you, demotes you, fails to promote you or otherwise discriminates against you because you have a disability (or, to use the outdated term, "handicap") as long as you are able to perform the essential functions of your job.
 Likewise, it is illegal for your employer to harass you because you are disabled.

-Working to Prevent Disability DiscriminationIn addition to prohibiting discrimination, New York and New Jersey law require companies to provide reasonable accommodations to their employees who are disabled.
-Depending on the circumstances that could mean your employer would have to modify the way you perform your job, provide you with assistance to allow you to perform your job or even offer you time off from work until you are able to get your work done.
-However, your company does not have to provide an accommodation that creates an undue hardship on its business (although that might not be true in New York City).
-Similarly, when providing an accommodation your company does not have to modify or eliminate any of the essential functions of your job.
+Depending on the circumstances, that could mean your employer would have to modify the way you perform your job, provide you with assistance to allow you to perform your job, or even offer you time off until you are able to get your work done.
+However, your company does not have to provide an accommodation that creates an undue hardship on its business (although that might not be true in New York City - see our article: NYC Human Rights Law Broader Than State and Federal Anti-Discrimination Laws).
+Similarly, when providing an accommodation, your company does not have to modify or eliminate any of the essential functions of your job.

-Hire an Experienced Employment Law AttorneyIf you have experienced discrimination at work because you have a physical or mental impairment, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
+Hire an Experienced New Jersey Disability Discrimination AttorneyIf you have experienced discrimination at work because you have a physical or mental impairment, Rabner Baumgart Ben-Asher & Nirenberg, P.C. can help.
 Please contact one of our New York and New Jersey disability discrimination lawyers online, or you can call us at (973) 744-4000 for more information.